EXCLUSIVE-China in talks with automakers on EV subsidy extension -sources

 The EV subsidy scheme was originally scheduled to be phased out by the end of 2020, but Beijing extended it for two years to spur demand in the wake of the COVID pandemic.

-The government also cut the amount of subsidies per vehicle over the years as the demand surged and manufacturing costs fell.
-For example, the subsidy for a plug-in hybrid with a range of over 300 kilometres was cut by about 20% to the equivalent of about $1,900.
+The government also cut the amount of subsidies per vehicle over the years as demand surged and manufacturing costs fell.
+For example, the subsidy for a plug-in hybrid with a range of more than 300 kilometres was cut by about 20% to the equivalent of about $1,900.

 EVS FOR $4,000